govguide/optimism-resource-center/Token House Governance/Anticapture Commission/Anticapture Commission.md

 - Optimisticus.eth
 - ITU Blockchain

-*The Synthetix Ambassadors were prevented from executing votes in Seasons 1 & 2, due to well documented voting issues on Snapshot
-**GFX was prevented from executing votes in Seasons 1 & 2, due to well documented voting issues on Snapshot
+*GFX was prevented from executing votes in Seasons 1 & 2, due to well documented voting issues on Snapshot

 ---